open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### Probability

-* The default behavior should be to trust the parent `SampledFlag`.
-However there should be configuration to change this.
+* The `ProbabilitySampler` MUST ignore the parent `SampledFlag`.
-* The default behavior is to apply the sampling probability only for Spans that are root spans (no parent) and Spans with remote parent.
-However there should be configuration to change this to "root spans only", or "all spans".
+  To respect the parent `SampledFlag`, the `ProbabilitySampler` should be used as a delegate of the `ParentOrElse` sampler specified below.
 * Description MUST be `ProbabilitySampler{0.000100}`.

-TODO: Add details about how the probability sampler is implemented as a function of the `TraceID`.
+TODO: Add details about how the `ProbabilitySampler` is implemented as a function of the `TraceID`.
-TODO: Split out the parent handling.

 #### ParentOrElse